nodijaka/NiceduEngine/README.md

 cmake --build Release
 ```

 After successful build, you can find the executables in the respective directories (`Debug` or `Release`).
+A clean build will take some time since all code is compiled from source.

 ### macOS